 The types of miscarriage that can occur include:

 Nothing can be done to prevent miscarriage from occurring if a pregnancy is developing abnormally.
-However, there may be reasons why some women are at higher risk of experiencing a miscarriage:
+However, there may be reasons why some individuals are at higher risk of experiencing a miscarriage:

-Miscarriages are more common in older women than younger women, largely because chromosomal abnormalities are more common with increasing age.
+Miscarriages are more common in older individuals than those that are younger, largely because chromosomal abnormalities are more common with increasing age.

-Miscarriages are also more common in women who smoke and in women who drink more than three alcoholic drinks per week in the first 12 weeks of pregnancy.
-Research suggests that miscarriage is also more common in women who drink more than 500mg of caffeine per day; this is about three to five cups of coffee.
+Miscarriages are also more common in those who smoke and who drink more than three alcoholic drinks per week in the first 12 weeks of pregnancy.
+Research suggests that miscarriage is also more common in those who drink more than 500mg of caffeine per day; this is about three to five cups of coffee.

 Abnormalities in the shape of the uterus can lead to miscarriage.
 This tends to occur after 12 weeks and is due to a weakness in the neck of the uterus, or due to implantation on a septum (divide of the uterus).
 Appropriate blood supply may not occur to these abnormal areas to support the growing fetus, therefore resulting in miscarriage of the pregnancy.